 August 28 - September 4, Alaska Cruise

 FGS 2015 Cruise — FGS Alaska Cruise goers will set sail from Seattle, Washington on August 28, 2015 for 7 nights aboard Royal Caribbean's luxurious Jewel of the Seas in FGS' maiden voyage of genealogy cruising.
 The ports of call will include Alaskan cities Juneau and Skagway and Victoria, British Columbia, and cruise goers will experience breathtaking views while cruising the Alaska Inside Passage and Tracy Arm Fjord.
+Plus, no other genealogy cruise in 2015 brings you Elizabeth Shown Mills, Judy Russell, David Rencher, and D. Joshua Taylor.
 Book your cabin now.

 September 17-19, Syracuse, New York